 Since mobility is all about joint Range Of Motion (ROM), it makes sense that if you want to improve yours you need to be moving joints through as much range of motion as possible as often as possible.
 A good way to do this is to really focus on range of motion during your workouts.

-What are some good mobility exercises?
+What are the best mobility exercises?

 - Split Squats